-She is a graduate of the University of Notre Dame and the University of Notre Dame Law School.
-Mrs. Hasson and her husband, Kevin J. “Seamus” Hasson, the parents of seven children, were the recipients of the 2015 Saint John Paul II Award for the New Evangelization.
+Before joining EPPC, Mary worked as an attorney and writer and served the Church for over twenty years in leadership positions in Catholic marriage preparation programs, diocesan education efforts, and Catholic ministries to women and families.
+A graduate of the University of Notre Dame and the University of Notre Dame Law School, Mary and her husband, Kevin J. “Seamus” Hasson are the parents of seven, and were the recipients of the 2015 Saint John Paul II Award for the New Evangelization.

 - Transgenderism & Child Welfare, World Lutheran News Digest, June 2017